MinistrySafe/api-documentation/source/index.html.md

   }
 ```

-This endpoint creates a new background check.
+This endpoint creates a new Background Check.

 ### HTTP Request